How it works

 Economic Impact

-Even with this increase of 1%, Oregon would still have the 3rd lowest statewide tourism tax in the country.
-Download the economic analysis.
+Even with this increase, Oregon would still have the 3rd lowest statewide tourism tax in the country.
+Check out the economic analysis.